applied-systems-biology/jipipe-website/content/documentation/batch-pipelines.md

 ![](/img/documentation/simple-pipeline.png)

-ACAQ5 extends on this concept by allowing input and output *slots* contain **multiple** data sets at once.
+JIPipe extends on this concept by allowing input and output *slots* contain **multiple** data sets at once.
 And depending on the algorithm, it either processes each data set individually, or splits, merges, or transforms the **list** of input data.